Pedramto89/Pedramto89.github.io/index.md

 My unique strength lies in bridging wet and dry lab expertise, allowing me to approach biological problems with comprehensive insight.
 I have successfully applied both supervised and unsupervised machine learning algorithms to analyze complex biological datasets.
 Through leading multiple experimental and computational projects, I have developed strong leadership skills that complement my technical expertise.
 This dual perspective - combining hands-on laboratory experience with computational proficiency - enables me to drive innovative solutions in modern biological research.

+Most recently, I worked as a **Modelling Analyst in Genetic Epidemiology** at **ISMS (Integrated Strategic Market Access Services)** as part of a BioNet-funded internship.
+In this role, I contributed to real-world projects on rare and ultra-rare diseases, performing targeted literature reviews, patient pool estimation, epidemiological modeling, and working with international HTA documentation to support access strategies for pharmaceutical clients.

 ## 📅 Professional Timeline

 <div class="timeline">